Google hero backdrop - Mountain View, California

-Right now, there are 62 verified questions from the last 14 days sitting in our database — the same questions Google is asking candidates this week.
-Most applicants will never see them.
+84 verified questions from the last 14 days, the same ones Google is asking candidates this week.
+Most applicants never see them.

 Engineers using this